dfds/dojo/workshops/git-github-deep-dive/katas/4/kata/README.md

 git status
 ```

-### 7. Marge changes from "our-new-branch" to "main"
+### 7. Merge changes from "our-new-branch" to "main"
 Finally we can proceed to merge our changes from `our-new-branch` to `main`:

 ```